-Commerce Bank is investing in a sustainable future.
+Commerce Bank is working toward a more sustainable future

 At Commerce Bank, sustainability is a priority.
 We recognize that, like any business, our daily work has an impact on the environment.
 That’s why we take steps to ensure that we’re using resources responsibly, reducing our carbon footprint and promoting sustainable business practices.
 We believe in being good stewards of the earth’s resources and taking care of the communities we serve.

 One of our sustainability focus areas is energy consumption.
 We continuously seek opportunities to reduce the amount of energy we consume.
-For example, an ongoing initiative to upgrade our branches to LED lighting is nearly complete; the LED lights will reduce our energy consumption by about 72,000 kilowatt-hours every year.
+For example, an ongoing initiative to upgrade our branches to LED lighting is nearly complete; the LED lights will reduce our energy consumption by an estimated 3.8 million kilowatt-hours every year.
+According to the U.N., if people worldwide would switch to energy-efficient light bulbs, the world would save $120 billion annually.
 We’ll continue to lower our energy consumption as we complete the switchover to LED lighting in our corporate buildings as well.

-In addition to lowering our energy consumption, we’re also are exploring ways to help offset it.
+In addition to lowering our energy consumption, we’re also exploring ways to help offset it.
 We’ve been exploring alternative sources of energy, like solar power.
-As of the end of 2020, we’ve installed solar panels on more than 10 percent of our branch buildings.
-These solar panels generated more than 650,000 kilowatt-hours of clean energy last year.
+As of the end of 2021, we’ve installed solar panels on more than 10 percent of our branch buildings.
+These solar panels generated more than 600,000 kilowatt-hours of clean energy last year.

 Our focus on clean energy extends to supporting the usage of electric vehicles (EVs).
-We have 13 EV charging stations at branch locations in the greater St. Louis metro area, allowing customers to charge their vehicles while they’re visiting these branches.
-These stations were used nearly 2,700 times in 2020.
+We have 15 EV charging stations at various locations in the greater St. Louis and Kansas City metro areas, as well as Normal, IL, allowing customers and employees to charge their vehicles.
+These stations were used over 4,300 times in 2021.